 Green turtle hatchlings measure around 50 mm long at birth.
 Their carapace is black and they have a light coloured plastron.

 Adult green turtles are vegetarians, feeding primarily on seagrasses and algae.
 The greenish coloured fat deposits under their carapaces is probably due to this diet, and the source of their name.
 Juvenile green turtles, however, feed on small crustaceans and jellyfish.
 As they mature, their diet shift from omnivorous to herbivorous.

 Turtles actively select fresh green growth near the base of the seagrass and there is some evidence that turtles actively farm certain areas of seagrass to ensure a steady supply of younger, protein-rich growth.
-When seagrass pastures are absent, as they are in much of the Maldives, they eat various species of red and green algae.
+When seagrass pastures are absent, they eat various species of red and green algae.

 Green Turtle Habitat and Distribution

 The green turtle can be found worldwide in tropical and sub-tropical waters down to 20°C. They have been recorded as far north as the English Channel and as far south as Polla Island, Chile.
 Green turtles are highly migratory and as a result undertake complex migrations through drastically different habitats.
 Some times they migrate thousands of kilometres to lay their eggs.

 Both males and females migrate from benthic foraging areas to mainland or island nesting beaches.
 The best feeding grounds rarely coincide with the best nesting beaches.
 Green turtles can travel 20-40 km per day when migrating.